jessicarush/javascript-notes/document_object_model.md

 ## The DOM Tree

-The DOM Tree, made up of the object that represent everything in the HTML page, consists of four types of *nodes*.
+The DOM Tree, made up of the objects that represent everything in the HTML page, consists of four types of *nodes*.

 1. **The Document node**
 Every tree has one *document node* which represents the entire page and also corresponds to the document object.
 When you access any element, attribute, or text node, you navigate to it via the document node, It is the starting port for all visits to the *DOM Tree*.